UltraEngine/Documentation/Lua/Terrain_GetLayers.md

 ## Returns

-Returns an array containing all the layer indexes in use at the specified point.
+Returns an array containing all the layer indexes in use at the specified point, sorted from most to least influential.